danielsaidi/MockingKit/README.md

 }
 ```

-When you call these functions, the class will use its recorder torecord the invoked method calls and return any registered return values (or crash if...).
+When you call these functions, the class will use its recorder to record the invoked method calls and return any registered return values.

 ## Invoking function calls

-Each mocked function must call `invoke` to record the function call, together with the input arguments and possible return value.
-Void functions just have to call `invoke`.
-Functions with return values must call `return invoke`.

-After calling the mocked functions, you will be able to inspect the recorded function calls.
-If you haven't registered a return value for a mocked function, your app will crash.
+Each mocked function must call `invoke` to record the function call.
+After calling the mocked functions, you can inspect the recorded function calls.
+If you haven't registered a return value, your app will crash.

 ## Registering return values

-If a mocked function returns a value, you must register the return value before invoking it.
-Failing to do so will make your tests crash with a `preconditionFailure`.

-You register return values by calling the mock's (or recorder's) `registerResult(for:result:)` function:
+You can register return values by calling the mock's (or recorder's) `registerResult(for:result:)` function:

 ```swift
 let mock = TestMock()
 mock.registerResult(for: mock.functionWithIntResult) { _ in return 123 }
 ```

-Since the result block takes in the same arguments as the actual function, you can return different result values depending on the input arguments.
+The result block takes the same arguments as the actual function, so you can adjust the function logic depending on the input arguments.
 You don't have to register a return value for functions that return an optional value.

 ## Inspecting executions

-To inspect a mock, you can use `executions(for:)` to get information on how many times a function did receive a call, with which input arguments and what result it returned:
+To inspect the performed exeuctions of a mock, you can use `executions(for:)`.
+It contains information on how many times a function was executed, with which input arguments and the returned result:

 ```swift
 _ = mock.functionWithResult(arg1: "abc", arg2: 123)